 You may not be able to open your Steam client because of the bad network status.
 Your network devices, like your modem and router, have got corruption issues.

 And these issues can stop your Steam client from running without noticing you.
-You can restart your network devices to reset and put them back in a normal state.
+You can restart your network devices to reset them and put them back in a normal state.
 To restart your network devices:

 1) Shut down your computer, then your modem and router.